scream870102/ThreeMatchGame/TmUnity/Memo.md

 - The event position get from drag event should add AspectOffset to make the anchor at the middle of picture.
 - Ancored Postion is local base.Position is global based.
 - Can't Transfer to a new state at state init method
+- Chest Type now only have hp recover

 //FIN: